Thursday, February 24

 What are you thankful for that begins with the letter V?

-I'm thankful for the violin!!
-I know a few kids who love to play the violin!!
-Did you know that the violin has been around for many years?
-In fact, it has been around for over 500 years!!
-Through the years instruments were made that were similar to the violin.
-They were just different shapes with different amounts of strings on them.
-The modern 4 string violin and the shape we have today was made sometime in the 1500’s.
-Gasparo da Salò was one of the earliest violin makers in Italy.
-He made violas, double basses, violins, and many other instruments.
-During the same time period Andrea Amati perfected the modern violin and its shape!
+I'm grateful for the violin!
+I know several kids who love playing the violin.
+Did you know that the violin has been around for over 500 years?
+Throughout history, similar instruments to the violin were made, but they were of different shapes and had different numbers of strings.
+The modern 4-string violin and its current shape were developed in the 1500s.
+Gasparo da Salรฒ was one of the earliest violin makers in Italy, producing violas, double basses, violins, and many other instruments.
+Around the same time, Andrea Amati perfected the modern violin and its shape!

 What is your favorite musical instrument?